J. B. Jennings: Crime

+Development initiatives

+In April 2026, during debate on the Utility RELIEF Act, Jennings introduced an amendment that would clarify rules requiring power companies to notify landowners and adjacent landowners who are in the path of a new power transmission line, citing poor communication on the proposed Maryland Piedmont Reliability Project power line.
+The amendment was adopted in a 20–19 vote.

+In June 2026, Jennings supported the State of Maryland's acquisition of the intellectual rights to the Preakness Stakes.

 Education

 During the 2013 legislative session, Jennings was one of five Republicans to vote for a bill to provide $1 billion toward renovations to Baltimore public schools.

 In March 2017, Jennings launched a filibuster against a bill to prohibit the state from using vouchers to improve struggling schools, during which he attempted to read off every page of the Every Student Succeeds Act.
 The filibuster was ended by Senate Democrats after an hour.

 During the 2019 legislative session, Jennings opposed a bill that would restore control over school calendars to local boards of education, overturning an earlier executive order by Governor Larry Hogan that mandated a post-Labor Day start for school districts.

 In September 2019, Jennings expressed concern with the Blueprint for Maryland's Future Funding Formula Workgroup—which was tasked with developing funding formulas for local school systems—was creating its formulas behind closed doors, saying that it would make people "lose trust in government".
 During the 2020 legislative session, he initially said that he would be willing to negotiate the education reforms proposed in the Blueprint for Maryland's Future and vowed to oppose any potential tax increases to pay for the reforms, but later said that legislators should delay passing the bill into the next year amid uncertainty with the COVID-19 pandemic.
 During debate on the bill, he introduced an amendment to minimize student-to-teacher ratios in public schools, which was adopted by the Senate.